covjson/specification/spec.md

 - A PointSeries domain object must have the members `"x"` and `"y"` where each has a coordinate value.
 - A PointSeries domain object may have the member `"z"` where the value is a coordinate value.
-- A PointSeries domain object must have the member `"t"` where the value is a non-empty array of coordinate values.
+- A PointSeries domain object must have the member `"t"` where the value is a non-empty array of monotonically increasing coordinate values.
 - The coordinate space of a PointSeries domain object is defined by `[t,[z],[y],[x]]` or `[t,[y],[x]]`, depending on whether `"z"` is defined.

 Example: